dfelicia/swiftbar-plugins/readme.md

 4. **Ensure Caching Works**

-   The plugin will create cache files under `~/Library/Caches/` named `<SYMBOL>_cache.txt`.
-You don’t need to manage these manually; they’re used automatically after market hours.
+   The plugin will create a cache in `~/Library/Caches/com.ameba.SwiftBar/Plugins/` named `<SYMBOL>.last`.
+You don’t need to manage this manually; it is used automatically after market hours to prevent superfluous API calls.

 5. **Fallback & Caching**

    - The plugin will first try to fetch live data from the Twelve Data API.
    - If Twelve Data is down, returns an error, or hits a rate limit, it will fetch from Nasdaq’s quote API as a fallback.
-   - After a successful fetch (from either source), the last close and previous close are cached to `~/Library/Caches/<SYMBOL>_cache.txt`.
+   - After a successful fetch (from either source), the last close and previous close are cached to `~/Library/Caches/com.ameba.SwiftBar/Plugins/<SYMBOL>.last`.
    - When the market is closed, the plugin reads from this cache to compute and display price change and percentage.

 ---